Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Outdoor odors

-• Patio cleanup
+• Patio cleanliness

 • Dog runs

-• Pool area cleanliness
+• Pool-area cleanliness

 • Landscaping damage